Gene transfer is a technique to transfer a gene efficiently and stably into another cell or organism to alter its phenotype.

-Gene transfer, genetic engineering and rDNA are now known to us, we are using it to perform different genetic and genomics experiments.
+Gene transfer, genetic engineering and rDNA are now known to us, we are using them to perform different genetic and genomics experiments.
 Scientists are using those techniques to alter the genome of an organism.

 But why are we altering the genome of some organisms?
 Researchers are doing so to make economically important plant species and microorganisms, to treat disease, to monitor the prognosis and therapy treatment of cancer, etc. Although the entire gene modification technology is not ready at least for now.

-The gene transfer is a natural mechanism that occurs in different organisms and scientists also use it to make genetically modified organisms.
+Gene transfer is a natural mechanism that occurs in different organisms and scientists also use it to make genetically modified organisms.

 Vectors, plasmids, viruses and some physical techniques are used as a vehicle to transfer genes.